nicmeniconi/TCN-KD-HAR/README.md

     -	Joint positions were normalized relative to the pelvis joint (root), centering the skeleton in local space for consistent representation across samples.
     -	The process involved subtracting the pelvis coordinates from all other joints to standardize positions within the frame.
     -	This normalization ensures model invariance to global position and focuses on relative joint movements, critical for robust activity recognition.
+  - **Preprocessing**: Min-max normalization was applied separately for each modality using training set statistics.

-    - Below is a visualization of some joint position recordings from the dataset, plotted using `vidimu/jointviz/normalize_joints_and_gif_out.ipynb`:
+Below is a visualization of some joint position recordings from the dataset, plotted using `vidimu/jointviz/normalize_joints_and_gif_out.ipynb`:

 <div style="display: flex; justify-content: space-around;">
   <img src="https://github.com/nicmeniconi/TCN-KD-HAR/blob/main/jointviz/outs/skeleton_3d_normalized_A01_T01.gif" alt="Activity A01_T01" width="300" />